 Shape Haptics ︎︎︎

 Fabricating passive force feedback mechanisms with the laser cutter.

 Shape Haptics: Planar and Passive Force Feedback Mechanisms for Physical Interfaces.
 CHI 2022.
 PDF

 Printed Paper Markers ︎︎︎

-Investigating the unlikely intersection of computer vision with paper crafting and printing for making inexpensive and functional tangible interfaces.
+Intersecting computer vision and paper for making functional tangible interfaces.